ahelii/ahelii.github.io/README.md

 # ahelii.github.io

 ## About me
 Hello!
 My name is *Aheli*.
-I am currently studying Paleontology at the <em>University of Alberta</em>.
+I am currently studying Paleontology at the <b>University of Alberta</b>.
 I love dinosaurs and am hoping to go to Antartica one day on expiditions to find fossils.

 ### Dinosaurs